Who is eligible to vote?

 Parties have three months from the end of the campaign period (or six months for those with expenditure over £250,000) to submit details of their spending return.
 These need to list all payments made by the party and include invoices or receipts for payments of over £200.

 Party election broadcasts

 Party election broadcasts are carried on television and radio by BBC, ITV, Channel 4, Five, Classic FM, talkSPORT and Virgin 1215 services.
 Major parties will typically be offered a series of broadcasts before each election, including the SNP on Channel 4 and SNP and Plaid Cymru on Five.
 Other registered parties may qualify for a broadcast on the basis of contesting one sixth or more of the seats up for election (although all four nations are considered separately).
-Broadcasts can be 2,40, 3,40 and 4,40 on TV, while on radio they can be any length up to 2,30.
+Broadcasts will typically be 2 minutes 40 seconds, 3 minutes 40 seconds, and 4 minutes 40 seconds on TV, while on radio they can be any length up to 2 minutes and 30 seconds.